 Then comes the cold slap of reality, that cold kipper round the face (see example on right).

-These aren’t comments from people that have something real and insightful to say about your post.
+These aren’t comments from people who have something real and insightful to say about your post.
 It’s SPAM – verbal diarrhea, garbage, provided by those whose only interest is in writing a completely irrelevant comment in the hope that it generates traffic and link juice for their own web page.
 This is usually a pointless exercise anyway – as nobody will read the comment and think “ah, that sounds interesting, I’ll just click through and find out more” and there will generally be no link juice to be gained because the page will either not be valuable enough to have any in the first place, or the site owner would have instructed search engines not to pay attention to these links (see earlier post on using nofollow on your web pages).

 But – these comments can still be rather disruptive to your blog, as they will devalue your content if left in place and can be time-consuming for the blog owner to keep removing manually.
 Akismet is a plugin that all WordPress site owners can use (free for non-commercial use) to trap spam comments and bin them before they spoil your blog.
 You can review the comments it traps before deleting them for good, and you can set it so that all trapped comments are automatically deleted after a month.